BOOK YOUR FREE STRATEGY SESSION

 The dangers of overconcentration

 Overconcentration occurs when a large portion of your portfolio is tied to a single asset, such as your employer’s stock.
-If your company experiences a downturn or if the stock price drops due to market fluctuations, your financial security may be at risk.
+If your company experiences a downturn, or if the stock price drops due to market fluctuations, your financial security may be at risk.
 While it’s natural to feel loyal to your employer, maintaining a diversified portfolio is essential for mitigating risk.

 Diversification as a risk management strategy